 A liturgical ministry is simply being involved with or assisting with the Mass.
 While the priest is the presider and main guide for the movement of the liturgy, it is a community effort to complete the Mass.
 Below are listed several ways you can use your gifts and talents to bring more beauty to the Mass.

-Lectors proclaim the readings of scripture during the celebration of the Mass, and read the general intercessions.
+Lectors proclaim the readings of the scripture during the celebration of the Mass and read the general intercessions.

 Eucharistic ministers, since the early centuries of the Church, have taken Holy Communion to the sick and other shut-ins.
 They now join with the presiding priest to help distribute the body and blood of Christ to the assembly.
 Some of them still serve as ministers to the sick and shut-ins of our community.

 Cantors serve as the song leaders during the celebration of the eucharist, and, most importantly, proclaim the psalm during Mass.
-Musicians, both vocalists and instrumentalists are involved in many ways in the liturgical life of St. Rose Church.
-We have a twenty to thirty person choir here at our parish who sing regularly at the 9am Sunday Mass and on holy days and other special occasions.
-Other assemblies lead and support the music of other Masses.
+Musicians, both vocalists and instrumentalists are involved in many ways in the liturgical life of our parishes.

 Ushers do much more than just seat people, take up the collection, and stand watch in case of emergency.
 They are the "open doors" to fellow worshipers; they welcome each new arrival and point them towards Christ.